Iyalarasu1/GAME-DEVELOPMENT/README.md

 }

-Program to implement the DDA algorithm to draw a line using a c coding Developed by: PRABANJAN R
+Program to implement the DDA algorithm to draw a line using a c coding Developed by: Iyalarasu C
-RegisterNumber: 212224230198
+RegisterNumber: 212223040069
 ~~~
 **Output :**
 ![Screenshot 2025-04-26 132040](https://github.com/user-attachments/assets/e7458719-099c-4c87-a80a-3207e978e2df)